-A contract which gives the right but not the obligation to buy or sell the underlying asset at an agreed price on or before an agreed date.
-Options may be calls (buy) or puts (sell) and are used to gain or reduce exposure to the underlying asset on a conditional basis.
+An option is a contract which gives the right but not the obligation to buy or sell the underlying asset at an agreed price on or before an agreed date.
+Options may be calls (buy) or puts

+(sell) and are used to gain or reduce exposure to the underlying asset on a conditional basis.